-Well, leaving aside the massive bonus that it’s going to help you improve your speaking skills and thus get paid speaking opportunities, it’s also supplied me with clients indirectly, and it can you too.
+Well, leaving aside the massive bonus that it’s going to help you improve your speaking skills and thus get paid speaking opportunities, it’s also supplied me with my first coaching clients indirectly, and it can do it for your online coaching business too.

 Not from Toastmasters itself, but from two contacts I met there and that is paramount for you wanting to become a Fully Booked Coach.

 One was a psychologist who sent me coaching clients more aligned with my skillset than his and the other was a local businessman who sent me some of his employees.